ogulcankeskin93/GeoHashingOnMapKit/README.md

 I implemented swift version of Frank van Puffelen's great talk.

-Project fetchs all marker on firestore, after show all of them on Map then create queries based on selected distance.
+Project fetchs all marker on firestore, after showing all of them on Map then creates queries based on selected distance.

 I also add some mvvm rules and vanilla bindable class for data binding.